jarki7777/API_Rest/README.md

 Registered users can [login](#Login) and once the user is logged in, each subsequent request must include a **JSON Web Token**, which allows the user to access routes, services, and resources that are permitted with that token.
 #

+## Authorization
+All new users are created with 'client' role by default, only the 'admin' role user can create, update or delete documents.
+Except for new users wich can be created without authentication or authorization
+#

 ## Endpoints
 The supported request body format is JSON